Town of Banff

 • Lake Minnewanka

-06. Visit Two Jack and Minnewanka Lakes
+06. Visit Two Jack Lake and Lake Minnewanka

-For a view of the towering Mount Rundle, walk the shoreline trail along Two Jack Lake.
-This alpine lake is great for paddling, picnics, and simply taking in the scenery.
-While in the area, visit Lake Minnewanka, often called “Lake of the Spirits” for the archaeological sites and artifacts more than 14,000 years old that surround the lake.
-Don’t miss the Lakeshore Trail to Stewart Canyon.
-You can reach both lakes via the Roam Route 6 bus from downtown Banff and spot wildlife like elk and bighorn sheep along the journey.
+To admire the majestic Mount Rundle, take the trail along Two Jack Lake.
+This alpine lake is perfect for canoeing, picnicking, or simply enjoying the scenery.
+Nearby, visit Lake Minnewanka, often called the “Spirit Lake” due to the archaeological sites and artifacts over 14,000 years old that surround it.
+Don’t miss the Lakeshore Trail leading to Stewart Canyon.
+Both lakes are accessible via the Roam Route 6 bus from downtown Banff.
+If you’re lucky, you may spot wildlife such as elk and bighorn sheep along the trail.

 • Skier on chair lift